exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 ## Learning objectives

-- public properties
-- properties with backing fields
+- Know what properties are and how they related to fields and methods.
+- Know what backing-field properties are.
-- auto-implemented properties
+- Know what auto-implemented properties are.
-- input verification
-- calculated properties
+- Know what calculated properties are.
-- get-only properties vs. properties with private set accessors
-- set-only properties vs. properties with private get accessors
-- properties exposing reference types
+- Know how to use property accessors to customize visibility.
+- Know how to define the different types of properties.

 There is no way to enforce the use of backing fields in preference to auto-implemented properties or vice versa either through tests or by giving a steer in the scenario.
 The best we can hope for